Course Overview

 During the online portions, you’ll overview the theories and frameworks needed for diagnosis and treatment of acupuncture patients.
 You then explore these frameworks more practically in recorded demos on live patients.

 When you come to Rustenburg for the on-site portions, you’ll gather with classmates in small lab groups allowing you to locate and discuss acupuncture points on live animals.
-These acupuncture point labs are facilitated by instructors certified in acupuncture and allow for personalized instruction.
+These acupuncture point labs are facilitated by instructors certified in acupuncture, and allow for personalized instruction.

 Major Topics